Sion Sommerkino

 Bizarre steel sculptures, huge and rusty, are scattered across this huge space, floating above the ground or emerging from it.
 The “Free State of Odonien” is a fusion of art forms, conceived by Cologne sculptor Odo Rumpf.

-MAKK shows little-known films from around the world, including thought-provoking screen adaptations, profiles, documentaries and art movies.
-All the films are shown in the original language with German subtitles.
+MAKK shows films from around the world, including ones that are seldom screened.
+There are thought-provoking screen adaptations, profiles, documentaries and arthouse movies like “E.1027 – Eileen Gray and the House by the Sea”, a poetic architecture documentary.
+All films are shown in the original language with German subtitles.

 There’s no need to worry about showers or storms either.
 If the weather takes a turn for the worse, the cinematic experience moves to the Filmpalette arthouse cinema.
 And there are films on at MAKK on the first Thursday of the other months too so, if you’re a fan of film both outdoors and in, you’ll find something to keep you entertained all year round.